 In the 21/22 season, Juanjo Mena returns to conduct the Pittsburgh Symphony, National Symphony Orchestra in Washington DC, Montreal Symphony, Oslo Philharmonic and the Bergen Philharmonic, and debuts with the Atlanta Symphony, Gürzenich Orchestra in Cologne and the Japan Philharmonic.
 In the 20/21 season, heavily affected by the pandemic, he returned to conduct the Gewandhaus Orchestra Leipzig and the NHK Symphony, among others.
 In June 2022 at Madrid's Teatro Real, Mena will lead performances of the new production of Arthur Honegger's Joan of Arc at the Stake paired with Debussy's La damoiselle élue.

-His operatic work includes The Flying Dutchman, Salome, Elektra, Ariadne auf Naxos, Duke Bluebeard’s Castle, Fidelio and Erwartung and productions including Eugene Onegin in Genoa, The Marriage of Figaro inLausanne and Billy Budd in Bilbao.
+His operatic work includes Wagner’s The Flying Dutchman, Richard Strauss’ Salome, Elektra, Ariadne auf Naxos, Bartók's Duke Bluebeard’s Castle and Schoenberg’s Erwartung as well as productions of Tchaikovsky’s Eugene Onegin in Genoa, Mozart’s The Marriage of Figaro in Lausanne, and Beethoven’s Fidelio and Britten’s Billy Budd in Bilbao.